woxQAQ/harness-cli/README.md

 # harness cli

-A set of CLI for harness usage
+A set of CLIs for harness usage

+## Content

+- `crate/outlines`: Tool to provide file outline information.